yselkowitz/knative-eventing/openshift/release/README.md

 ```

 ## Branching
-**On the master branch** create a release branch and then push it upstream:
+**On the main branch** create a release branch and then push it upstream:

 ```bash
 ./openshift/release/create-release-branch.sh vX.Y.Z release-vX.Y.Z